-On December 30, 2010, Governor Quinn signed into law Public Act 096-1495 ("P.A.
+On December 30, 2010, Governor Pat Quinn signed into law Public Act 096-1495 ("P.A.
 96-1495") which, among other things, created a new method of determining the contribution to be made by the City to PABF and FABF (together, the "Police and Fire Funds").
 P.A.
-96-1495 requires that, beginning with the levy made in 2015 (and collectible in 2016), the Pension Levy for a given year will be equal to the amount necessary to achieve a Funded Ratio (as hereafter defined) of 90% in the Police and Fire Funds by the end of fiscal year 2040 (the "P.A.
+96-1495 requires that, beginning with the property tax levy made in 2015 (and collectible in 2016), the Pension Levy for a given year will be equal to the amount necessary to achieve a Funded Ratio (as hereafter defined) of 90% in the Police and Fire Funds by the end of fiscal year 2040 (the "P.A.
 96-1495 Funding Plan").
-The Pension Levy will be calculated pursuant to the P.A.
-96-1495 Funding Plan as the level percentage of payroll necessary to reach the 90% Funded Ratio target by 2040.
-In the County, property taxes (including the Pension Levy) levied in one year become payable during the following year in two installments.
+Pursuant to the P.A.
+96-1495 Funding Plan, the Pension Levy for the Police and Fire Funds will be calculated as the level percentage of payroll necessary to reach the 90% Funded Ratio target by 2040.
+In Cook and DuPage Counties (in which the City is located), property taxes (including the Pension Levy) levied in one year become payable during the following year in two installments.
 As such, the Pension Levy for the Police and Fire Funds made in calendar year 2015 will be payable in calendar year 2016.